 X-ray

 X-rays use invisible electromagnetic energy beams to produce images of internal tissues, bones and organs on film or digital media.
-Standard x-rays are performed for many reasons, including diagnosing tumors or bone injuries.
+Standard X-rays are performed for many reasons, including diagnosing tumors or bone injuries.
 X-ray technology is used in many types of diagnostic procedures, such as arteriograms, computed tomography (CT) scans and fluoroscopy.

 During an X-ray, different parts of the body allow varying amounts of X-ray beams to pass through: